bradyrichardson/my-blog-stat386/_posts/2024-11-12-spotify-post.md

 I highly recommend trying this out for yourself!
 The code is available on my [GitHub](https://github.com/bradyrichardson/spotify),

-## Next Steps
+## Conclusion and Next Steps

+Thank you for reading!
+I hope you enjoyed reading about this project as much as I enjoyed building it!
+If you have any questions or feedback, please let me know!
 I think a logical next step would be to use the data I have gathered to get automatically get a new song each week.
 I also think I could build upon the solution by feeding my data (NOT THE SPOTIFY CONTENT) into a custom neural net to get even better recommendations rather than just using the dot product.
+If you haven't already, I challenge you to try it out for yourself by following the steps that I illustrated above!

 ## Resources for Further Exploration

 - [GitHub](https://github.com/bradyrichardson/spotify)
 - [Spotify API](https://developer.spotify.com/documentation/web-api)
 - [PKCE Authentication](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow-with-pkce)

-## Conclusion

-Thank you for reading!
-I hope you enjoyed reading about this project as much as I enjoyed building it!
-If you have any questions or feedback, please let me know!